openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

 You can download the latest release of the Fuel ISO from http://fuel.mirantis.com/your-downloads/.

 Alternatively, if you can't use the pre-built ISO, Mirantis also offers the Fuel Library as a tar.gz file downloadable from `Downloads <http://fuel.mirantis.com/your-downloads/>`_ section of the Fuel portal.
+Using this file requires a bit more manual effort, but will yeild the same results as using the ISO.

 Network setup